BiplobHossainSobuj/languageSchool/README.md

 # Our Language School

-I have used react bootstrap [Live link](https://language-school-08e0f7.netlify.app/).
+I have used react bootstrap for this project [Our School](https://language-school-08e0f7.netlify.app/).

-## Available Scripts

-In the project directory, you can run:
+## This site is about Language resources
+## You can learn different Language
+## Get idea about our platform

 ### `npm start`